Today, Fitness in India is estimated to be a Rs. 4,000 crores industry based on science and healing.

 These goals can be achieved through a permutation & combination of eight training methodologies: Strength Training (weights), Special Resistance Training (e.g. Pilates, Plyometrics, Functional Strength Training, etc), Diet Management, Nutrition & Supplementation, Sports Medicine & (medical rehab through) Exercise Therapy, Sports Psychology, Biomechanics (sport conditioning) and Alternative Therapies (e.g. Yoga, SPA).

 A world-class fitness professional must be able to deliver through the medium of the eight training technologies any of the 16 fitness goals that his / her client may pursue.

 A fitness professional who masters this matrix is assured of a world-class career in Fitness which tops in the emotional joy of helping clients and earning lucratively.

 Fitness professionals holding ISSA, Pilates or Gayo certifications are successful: in major Indian cities like Mumbai and Delhi.
 Fitness professionals with ISSA certification are earning as much as Rs.
 4 Lakhs per month – at the age of 25-28 within five years of launching their personal training!
 The average national monthly income of an ISSA trainer is Rs.
 86,000 within two years starting practice.

 For details click here for DEMOGRAPHICS

-Effective, November 1, 2015, all Gāyo courses will be co-certified by the prestigious BPCA’s College of Physical Education which is permanently affiliated to the University of Mumbai.
-This is the first time ever that private Fitness Education is being brought into Mainstream Education in India!
+Effective, November 1, 2015, Gāyo started its education partnership with the BPCA’s College of Physical Education which is permanently affiliated with the University of Mumbai.
+This is the first time ever that private Fitness Education has been brought into Mainstream Education in India!

 The benefits –